coderefinery/manuals/outreach.rst

 you do.
 Think what could possibly go viral.
 Don't forget that it should be accessible.

+CodeRefinery: in addition to the above, we should take part in other events, for example show up at Open Science days and give presentations, various awareness weeks (in person or online?), conference hashtags, etc.

 11 How to Write for Your Buyers
 -------------------------------